 A DRT Original Application filed at DRT Indore typically follows a timeline of 14–22 months at DRT Indore for final order.
 Interim attachment orders under Section 19(7) can be obtained within 48–72 hours in urgent cases.
 Ujjain matters are filed at DRT Indore (approximately 55 km away).
 Ujjain's Simhastha Kumbh Mela every 12 years creates significant hospitality sector loan cycles — hotel and guesthouse construction loans that may turn NPA between Kumbh cycles when occupancy plummets.
 SARFAESI enforcement can begin within 60 days of the demand notice.
 Timeline depends on the forum chosen and whether the matter is contested.

-Contact Unified Chambers for Debt Recovery in Ujjain
+More Debt Recovery Services in Ujjain

 Contact Advocate Subodh Bajpai at Unified Chambers and Associates for debt recovery proceedings in Ujjain and across Madhya Pradesh.
 Call +91 84008 60008 or reach us on WhatsApp.